Author Barby Ingle shares her powerful story about life-changing events force reflection and sprouts new beginnings.

 The healthcare system is not always, what we are led to believe.
 They call doctors who treat patients, practicing physicians.
 People look up to their doctors and put total faith in them.
-I have learned though my experiences and through volunteering with the Power of Pain Foundation that I am responsible for me, just as you are for you.
+I have learned though my experiences and through volunteering with the International Pain Foundation that I am responsible for me, just as you are for you.
 It is important to remember that doctors study a particular practice of medicine.
 Just because they are a Neurologist doesn’t mean they can treat Diabetic Neuropathy, Multiple Sclerosis, Lyme, and Reflex Sympathetic Dystrophy.
 Each doctor gets a small variety of a medical field and then finds a part of a specialty that they love and work on with great ease, research and education.

 Unfortunately, so many other patients experience my story.
 I now share my knowledge of overcoming the challenges that we face every day with our activities of daily living.
 I had to learn the hard way and now want to pass on my knowledge to give hope and answers to all patients, caregivers and healthcare professionals.
 I hope by speaking out about my journey stops it from happening to anyone else.

 RSD in Me!, and ReMission Possible are more than one patients story.
 They are books of hope, inspiration and positive life experiences, even when facing the toughest of times.
 The books offer practical advice, tips and tricks for better daily living and resolutions to the challenges of living with chronic pain.
 I have had a journey with twist and turns through the medical system and now encourage the importance of thinking positive even in the worst of times.